-The body is also more receptive to illnesses and complaints during grief due to an exceptional situation, which can lead to additional new illnesses and worsening of existing illnesses.
+The body is also more susceptible to illnesses and complaints during grief due to an exceptional situation, which can lead to additional new illnesses and worsening of existing illnesses.

-For these reasons, it can be said that grief can also have serious physical effects and that this should be taken into account in people with poor health.
+For these reasons, it can be stated that grief can also have serious physical effects and that this should be taken into account in the case of persons in poor health.

-The cognitive symptoms are expressed in particular through perceptions, hallucinations and changes in thinking.
+The cognitive symptoms are expressed in particular by perceptions, hallucinations and changes in thinking.
 It shows through:

-- Thinking about the circumstances of death or death in general
+- Reflecting on the circumstances of death or death in general.

 - “Feeling” of the presence of the deceased person

-- Acoustic and optical perception of the deceased
+- Acoustic and visual perception of the deceased

-These cognitive symptoms are often noticeable at the beginning and usually subside after some time.
-The fears of many relatives that this condition can persist in the long term is mostly unfounded.
+These cognitive symptoms are often noted at the onset and usually subside after some time.
+The fears of many relatives that this condition may persist in the long term are usually unfounded.

 Behavior and pathological symptoms

-Behavioral changes in grieving people are normal and should not be a cause for concern at first.
-Especially in the early days, outsiders cannot reach the bereaved and often have the feeling that they are “talking against a wall”.
+Behavioral changes in grieving individuals are normal and should not be viewed with concern at the outset.
+Especially in the early days, outsiders can’t reach the bereaved and often feel like they’re “talking to a wall.”

-- Talking often or not at all about the deceased person
+- Frequent or no talking about the deceased person

 - Hostile behavior and/or social withdrawal